 Let’s call an end to that stereotype!
 Take a stand for cool garage features that create multi-use spaces that make our homes more functional.
 Ready?
 Here are some multipurpose garage design ideas to get you started.

 If you’re going to organize your garage, there’s no point in organizing junk you don’t really want to keep.
 Set aside a good chunk of time (how long depends on the size of your garage and the scale of your clutter), grab a trash bag, a separate bag or box for things you’d like to sell/donate, and start cleaning.
 If you haven’t missed it in a year (or three) and it’s covered in a thick layer of dust, you can probably let it go.
 You’ll be amazed at how much space you suddenly have.

 Next: Take everything off the floor

 Create even more open space by installing wall shelving or better utilizing the shelves you already have.
 Dust them off and organize your belongings in a way that makes them accessible and still tucked away.
-Getting things off the dirty concrete floor will also ensure that your stuff lasts longer — nobody wants grime caked into their tools or, even worse, the development of rust when things get wet.
-Sturdy plastic totes are your best friend as a garage and basement organizer, as they can help keep fragile things protected and bulky things like holiday lights or rope contained and out of the way.
+Getting things off the dirty concrete floor will also ensure that your stuff lasts longer.
+Nobody wants grime caked into their tools or, even worse, the development of rust when things get wet.
+Sturdy plastic totes are your best friend as garage and basement organizers.
+They can help keep fragile things protected and bulky things like holiday lights or rope contained and out of the way.